EagleFG/Battleship/README.md

 - Dictionary<Vector2Int, Tile> _boardTiles - a dictionary keeping track of every generated tile by its position

-- bool _isBoardInteractable - states whether the board's tiles can be interacted with by the mouse
+- public bool isBoardInteractable - states whether the board's tiles can be interacted with by the mouse

 - bool _isInDebugView - states whether the board is currently showing debug view

 **Functions**
 - void Start() - when the board is created, sets board offset, calls for the board to be generated, and moves the board to starting position
-- void SpawnTiles() - generates tiles and stores them in dictionary
+- void SpawnTiles() - generates tiles, assigns tile's board as self, stores tiles in dictionary

 - public Tile GetTile(Vector2Int) - returns Tile based on its location

 - public int GetBoardWidth() - returns board width
 - public int GetBoardHeight() - returns board height

-- public bool GetIsBoardInteractable() - returns whether board is interactable
-- public void SetIsBoardInteractable() - sets if board is interactable, propogates new setting to each tile

 - public void SwitchDebugViews() - called by UI button, switches between debug mode on and off
 - void DebugViewOn() - sets tile materials to show whether they're occupied